Has your event been cancelled or postponed due to COVID-19?

 When you can re-commence run training, you may need to scale back the volumes and intensities.
 Aim to gradually progress these by about 8 to 12% each week until you can realign with your plan.

 If you’re using a TrainingPeaks plan, most can be used multiple times for free (including ours).
-You can realign your plan in your calendar so that you are in peak shape for your new race date.
+You can realign your plan in your calendar to be in peak shape for your new race date.
 Here is how to do that:

 - In the Calendar view within TrainingPeaks, you will see a Training Plan Library tab on the left with a logo that looks like a book or file.